 You can now use the display for another virtual machine.
+8. If necessary, reconnect the operator's virtual machine.

 Stopping Symptom Record Retrieval

 A task might require you to stop symptom record retrieval.
 For example, before you can process records stored on the symptom record recording virtual machine's A disk you must stop retrieval.